ellipticinc/tech-tests/README.md

-# tech-tests
+# Elliptic Tech Tests

-Hiring Tech Tests
+Please navigate to the folder associated with your role for more details